 ||The Democratic party promised to increase abortion access, while

-attempting to reduce the number of abortions by lowering the number of
+attempting to reduce the number of abortions by introducing policies that would lower the number of

-unwanted pregnancies and by increasing support to pregnant women so that
+unwanted pregnancies and by increasing support to pregnant women and mothers in need of help so that

 Topics covered in this section: